Teaching

 WJC at commencement 2017-crop

-⇨ W. Joseph Campbell is a tenured full professor who has taught 19 different graduate and undergraduate courses during his career at American University’s School of Communication.
-He is a past winner of the student government’s “Faculty Member of the Year” award, which is given annually to the professor who “works vigorously to enrich the quality of student life at American University.”
+⇨ W. Joseph Campbell is professor emeritus of communication at American Univesity in Washington, D.C.
+He taught 20 different undergraduate, graduate, and honors courses during his career at the university’s School of Communication.
+He also won the student government’s “Faculty Member of the Year” award, which is given annually to the professor who “works vigorously to enrich the quality of student life at American University.”

 Campbell also is a past winner of the “Teaching with Research” award, given by American University’s Center for Teaching, Research, and Learning.